Background

 DNA tests

 For some surnames, Y-DNA tests may be available which are sponsored at a reduced cost by the relevant surname projects.
-Since the Oxfordshire Project is new, it is not in a position to offer sponsorship for targeted surnames of particular interest to the project until the General Fund receives donations.
+The Oxfordshire Project is not at this time in a position to offer sponsorship for targeted surnames of particular interest to the project until the General Fund receives donations.
 Periodically, FTDNA offer tests at reduced prices.
 These are publicised on their web site home page.

 Family Finder